smartdevicelink/sdl_evolution/proposals/0071-remote-control-baseline.md

 The first control message (setter request) with a specific RC module will trigger SDL to perform RC resource allocation process.
 The coding of this RC resource allocation process shall be upgradable in the future without major code infrastructure revision.

 Simliar to how the system manage media applcation accessing the audio streaming resource, a simple RC resource allocation process can be "A foreground running RC app can obtain and lock the RC access right to a RC module type(s) until driver exit the app or launch another RC app that controls the same type of RC module."
-In order to allow a background app be able to perform remote control, we add a user changable RC settings - RCAccessMode and correspoindg HMI API.
+In order to allow a background app be able to perform remote control, we add a user changable RC settings - RCAccessMode and corresponding HMI API.
 Consider the case in which there is a running RC app that has the right to control a RC module type, another RC app wants to control the same RC module, depending on the RCAccessMode setting, the system will do differently.

 ```xml
 <enum name="RCAccessMode">